2022 AZ Senate Race

 24. ^ a b c "2022 Primary Election".
 Arizona Secretary of State.
 Retrieved April 5, 2022.

 25. ^ a b c Arizona Secretary of State (August 22, 2022).
 "State of Arizona Official Canvass – August 2, 2022, Primary Election" (PDF).
+Archived from the original (PDF) on November 9, 2022.
 Retrieved August 26, 2022.

 26. ^ Steinhauser, Paul (July 9, 2021).
 "Thiel ally Blake Masters files for 2022 GOP Senate run in Arizona".
 Fox Business.
 Archived from the original on July 9, 2021.
 Retrieved July 10, 2021.